 If you want to claim Housing Benefit fill in a Student form with your new claim form.

 You can apply for Housing Benefit and Council Tax Rebate if you or your partner are self-employed.
 To work out your benefits we will need:-

 - Weekly earnings figures (after tax) from your business including any other income.
-To work out your weekly earnings please see attached document.
+To work out your weekly earnings you can use this useful form.

 - You must fill in a self-employment form as well as the benefit application form.

 - Your latest original audited self employed accounts.
 If you do not have any prepared accounts then we will need to ask you about your business expenses and earnings.
 There is a section on the self-employed form for you to disclose this information.

 Note: If you have not been trading for a full year, we need you to give us the information for the time since your business started up to current day.

 Persons from abroad

 Persons from abroad include persons who are not British citizens, and persons who have recently come to the United Kingdom.

 Persons from abroad can be eligible to make a claim for Housing Benefit/Council Tax Support.
 In order to get benefit you must prove that you have leave to remain in the country and also satisfy the ‘habitual residency test’ along with other conditions.

 Most people who are citizens of EU countries and who are ‘workers’ are entitled to benefit, however, the rules are complex.

 If you are having trouble paying your rent or council tax and are not sure if you are eligible for help, make a claim.

 More information can be found through the Citizens Advice Bureau.

 Do savings affect my claim?

 Housing Benefits is affected if you have savings.
 If you and your partner have over £16,000 in savings and investments you will not qualify for any help towards your rent or Council Tax unless you are in receipt of a state pension guarantee credit.
 For further information please see the section on Pension Credits (link to pension credit info on Benefits advice).